Quickstart

 Setup input data

-- Client-side Execution: Define evaluators in your code that run immediately after each experiment iteration.
-These evaluators have direct access to inputs and outputs and run synchronously with your experiment.
+Define client-side evaluators in your code that run immediately after each experiment iteration.
+These evaluators have direct access to inputs, outputs, and ground truths, and run synchronously with your experiment.

 Run experiment